-Bell (1953) highlights that fasting was not present in the teachings of the Meccan period of the Prophet and its establishment is linked to his relationship with the Jews at the beginning of the Medinan period.
-The influence of the Jewish fasting on the day of Ashura is evident from verse 179 of Surah Al-Baqarah.
+According to Richard Bell, fasting was not present in the teachings of the Meccan period of the Prophet and its establishment is linked to his relationship with the Jews at the beginning of the Medinan period; the influence of the Jewish Ashura fast is evident from verse 179 of Surah Al-Baqarah.
 The following verse specifies Ramadan as the time for Muslim fasting, and the choice of a full month of fasting in Ramadan is likely influenced by Christianity.
-He further argues that the choice of Ramadan for fasting was probably related to the Battle of Badr, where Muslims triumphed over the polytheists.
+According to Richard Bell, the choice of Ramadan for fasting was probably related to the Battle of Badr, where Muslims triumphed over the polytheists (Bell, 1953, p.
+166-168).

-Watt (1961) underscores that the Prophet, while in Mecca, was in direct contact with the Jews and attempted to establish Islam based on a Jewish model.
+According to Montgomery Watt, the Prophet, while in Mecca, was in direct contact with the Jews and attempted to establish Islam based on a Jewish model.
 Therefore, before the Hijra, he adopted Jerusalem as the qibla, in accordance with Jewish practice.
-Similarly, the fast on the day of Ashura, which corresponds to the Jewish Day of Atonement, was instituted in Medina, and the Muslim Friday prayer was associated with the preparation for the Sabbath eve of the Jews.
-Watt (1961) argues that the Prophet's subsequent hostility towards the Jews stemmed from their rejection of him, leading to a separation.
+Similarly, the fast of Ashura, which corresponds to the Jewish Day of Atonement, was instituted in Medina, and the Muslim Friday prayer was linked to the preparation for the Sabbath eve of the Jews (Watt, 1961, p98-99).
+Watt argues that the Prophet's subsequent hostility towards the Jews stemmed from their rejection of him, leading to a separation.
 The qibla was shifted from Jerusalem to Mecca, and the fast of Yom Kippur was replaced by Ramadan.
-He also connects the Battle of Badr with the fast of Ramadan, stating that just as the Jewish Day of Atonement commemorated their deliverance from Pharaoh and the victory of the Israelites, the fast of Ramadan commemorates the victory at Badr against the polytheists.
-Moreover, Watt (1961) agrees with scholars such as Geiger, Hirschfeld, and Kayser regarding the Jewish origin of the fast and its details, considering it derived from the thanksgiving fast of the Jews, citing the word "furqan" (deliverance) from Baydawi's (1998) Tafsir as evidence.
+Watt also connects the Battle of Badr with the fast of Ramadan, stating that just as the Jewish Day of Atonement commemorated their deliverance from Pharaoh and the victory of the Israelites, the fast of Ramadan commemorates the victory at Badr against the polytheists (ibid., p114-117).
+Watt also agrees with scholars like Geiger, Hirschfeld, and Kayser regarding the Jewish origin of the fast and its details, considering it derived from the thanksgiving fast of the Jews, citing the word \furqan\ (deliverance) from Baydawi's Tafsir as evidence.

-Baydawi (1998), commenting on verse 185 of Surah Baqarah regarding fasting in Islam, mentions that before the obligation of Ramadan fasting, Muslims fasted on Ashura and three days of each month.
-Furthermore, it is narrated that the fast of Ramadan was obligatory upon Christians; however, due to extreme heat or cold, the time shifted to spring, with ten days added as expiation for this change.
+Baydawi, commenting on verse 185 of Surah Baqarah regarding fasting in Islam, mentions that before the oll9bligation of Ramadan fasting, Muslims fasted on Ashura and three days of each month.
+Furthermore, it is narrated that the fast of Ramadan was obligatory upon Christians, but due to extreme heat or cold, it was shifted to spring, with ten days added as expiation for this change (Baydawi, 1997, Vol. 1, p124).

-3-3.
-Potential Teachers of the Prophet
+Y-Y Potential Teachers of the Prophet